 - After August 22, check to make sure your account is activated on Blackboard (Note: I'm hoping to have this available a few days earlier, but it will certainly be up and running by the 22nd.
 If it is available earlier, I will send an email message to everyone I can).
 This class will be using the Blackboard (see below) learning environment for most things, so you will need to be able to access it.
 Your account name and password will be the same as on Wingspan.

 - If you are new to distance ed ("DE"), I recommend you try the Online Orientation at the distance education web site.

 - Plan on attending our course's own orientation, which I highly recommend for all students.
 If you cannot attend, you should tell me beforehand so that I can send you the worksheet we will be going over.
 The orientation will be Wednesday, August 24 at 7 pm. in MA 225 .

 - If you decide to drop the class, please send me an e-mail right away so I can admit a student from the waiting list.

 If you want to register but couldn't because the course is full:

-This year we are starting a waiting list system on Wingspan.
+We are using a waiting list system on Wingspan.
 I will use this list to determine adds to the class in the first week.
-If I send you an add code you should sign up right away: we will be doing graded work by early in the second week of term so any delay could mean that you miss points in the class.
+If I send you an add code you should sign up right away: we will be doing graded work by early in the term so any delay could mean that you miss points in the class.

 - Your WingSpan ID becomes your Blackboard Username